 There may be other brand names for this medicine.

 When This Medicine Should Not Be Used

-You should not use this medicine if you have had an allergic reaction to bromocriptine or to other ergot medicines (such as ergonovine, ergotamine, Cafergot®, Ergomar®, Ergostat®, or Wigraine®).
-Bromocriptine should not be taken by children under 15 years of age and by women who are breastfeeding.
-You should not use this medicine if you have uncontrolled high blood pressure, or toxemia of pregnancy.
-You should not also use this medicine if you have migraine headaches with fainting, type 1 diabetes, or diabetic ketoacidosis.
+Do not use this medicine if you have had an allergic reaction to bromocriptine or to other ergot medicines (such as ergonovine, ergotamine, Cafergot®, Ergomar®, Ergostat®, or Wigraine®).
+Bromocriptine should not be taken by women who are breastfeeding or after pregnancy in women with a history of coronary artery disease.
+You should not use this medicine if you have poorly controlled high blood pressure or high blood pressure during pregnancy.
+Do not also use Cycloset® if you have migraine headaches with fainting, type 1 diabetes, or diabetic ketoacidosis.

 How to Use This Medicine